Terex (NYSE:TEX) Issues FY 2021 Earnings Guidance

-Terex (NYSE:TEX) last issued its earnings results on Wednesday, October 27th.
-The industrial products company reported $0.67 earnings per share for the quarter, missing the consensus estimate of $0.73 by ($0.06).
-Terex had a net margin of 3.98% and a return on equity of 15.86%.
-The business had revenue of $993.80 million for the quarter, compared to analyst estimates of $1.01 billion.
-During the same quarter last year, the firm posted $0.31 earnings per share.
-Terex’s revenue was up 29.8% on a year-over-year basis.
-As a group, equities research analysts anticipate that Terex will post 3 earnings per share for the current year.
+A number of analysts recently weighed in on the company.
+Stifel Nicolaus restated a buy rating on shares of Terex in a research note on Tuesday, August 3rd.
+KeyCorp reduced their price objective on Terex from $59.00 to $54.00 and set an overweight rating for the company in a report on Monday, September 27th.
+TheStreet raised Terex from a c rating to a b- rating in a report on Thursday, July 29th.
+Zacks Investment Research cut Terex from a strong-buy rating to a hold rating and set a $47.00 price objective for the company. in a report on Wednesday, September 29th.
+Finally, Evercore ISI reduced their price objective on Terex from $74.00 to $67.00 and set an outperform rating for the company in a report on Thursday, October 14th.
+Four analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, Terex has an average rating of Buy and a consensus target price of $54.40.

-Several equities analysts recently issued reports on the stock.
-Barclays lifted their price target on shares of Terex from $50.00 to $55.00 and gave the company an equal weight rating in a report on Monday, August 2nd.
-Morgan Stanley dropped their target price on shares of Terex from $55.00 to $50.00 and set an equal weight rating for the company in a research note on Wednesday, October 13th.
-TheStreet raised shares of Terex from a c rating to a b- rating in a research note on Thursday, July 29th.
-Credit Suisse Group boosted their target price on shares of Terex from $52.00 to $58.00 and gave the stock a neutral rating in a research note on Monday, August 2nd.
-Finally, Citigroup boosted their target price on shares of Terex from $50.00 to $60.00 and gave the stock a buy rating in a research note on Tuesday, October 12th.
-Four equities research analysts have rated the stock with a hold rating and twelve have given a buy rating to the company.
-According to data from MarketBeat.com, the company currently has an average rating of Buy and a consensus price target of $53.73.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, December 17th.
+Investors of record on Tuesday, November 9th will be paid a $0.12 dividend.
+The ex-dividend date is Monday, November 8th.
+This represents a $0.48 annualized dividend and a yield of 0.99%.
+Terex’s payout ratio is currently 369.23%.

-In other news, VP Amy George sold 4,892 shares of the company’s stock in a transaction that occurred on Thursday, August 12th.
-The shares were sold at an average price of $53.75, for a total value of $262,945.00.
-Following the completion of the transaction, the vice president now owns 98,935 shares in the company, valued at $5,317,756.25.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-2.90% of the stock is owned by corporate insiders.
+In other news, VP Amy George sold 4,892 shares of Terex stock in a transaction dated Thursday, August 12th.
+The stock was sold at an average price of $53.75, for a total value of $262,945.00.
+Following the transaction, the vice president now directly owns 98,935 shares of the company’s stock, valued at approximately $5,317,756.25.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, insider Simon Meester sold 3,127 shares of the firm’s stock in a transaction that occurred on Monday, November 1st.
+The shares were sold at an average price of $47.26, for a total transaction of $147,782.02.
+The disclosure for this sale can be found here.
+Corporate insiders own 2.90% of the company’s stock.

 A hedge fund recently raised its stake in Terex stock.
-Morgan Stanley lifted its holdings in Terex Co.
-(NYSE:TEX) by 56.1% during the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 525,891 shares of the industrial products company’s stock after purchasing an additional 188,984 shares during the quarter.
-Morgan Stanley owned 0.75% of Terex worth $25,042,000 as of its most recent SEC filing.
-Institutional investors and hedge funds own 85.23% of the company’s stock.
+Morgan Stanley lifted its stake in shares of Terex Co.
+(NYSE:TEX) by 56.1% during the 2nd quarter, according to the company in its most recent 13F filing with the SEC.
+The firm owned 525,891 shares of the industrial products company’s stock after buying an additional 188,984 shares during the quarter.
+Morgan Stanley owned 0.75% of Terex worth $25,042,000 as of its most recent filing with the SEC.
+Institutional investors own 84.54% of the company’s stock.

 Terex Corp. engages in the manufacturing of aerial work platforms, cranes, and materials processing machinery.
 The firm designs, builds and support products used in construction, maintenance, manufacturing, energy, minerals and materials management applications.
 It operates through the following segments: Aerial Work Platforms and Materials Processing.